Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 # Values Wages and Release clause columns

-Date in these columns contained the Euro (€) sign and values were entered in different formats.
+Data in these columns contained the Euro (€) sign and values were entered in different formats.
 The following steps were taken to clean the data:

 1. The Euro sign was removed from the Value, Wages, and Release Clause columns using the Text.Replace function.
 2. The values were then converted to numeric format using the Number.FromText function.
 3. The values were converted to their respective units, i.e., M for million and K for thousand, as follows:
 4. Values in millions were represented by M (e.g., 1.6M instead of 1600000).
 5. Values in thousands were represented by K (e.g., 2K instead of 2000).
-6. Finally, the values were converted to Dollar ($)
+6. Finally, the values were converted to Dollars ($)

 The following code was used to implement these changes: